 There are times when a stream channel at a road culvert is too narrow for a trapezoidal Keystone Fence™ but a beaver dam outside of the culvert would not pose a threat to the road.
 In situations such as these, building an upstream diversion fence or dam may be the best way to protect the road.

 If large stones are readily available on-site use them to build the diversion dam.
-An alternative is to use wooden posts with small mesh fencing, sticks and leaves to create the small pool.
-Al this is to make beaver damming there easier than in the culvert.
-More often than not the beavers will take to your construction and start building their own dam on top of it.
-Positioning your diversion dam 10 feet or so upstream of the culvert ensures the branches on the backside of the beaver dam will not be partially blocking the culvert.
+Once again you want to create a small pool of water immediately upstream of the culvert.
+The idea is to make damming on the rock wall easier than blocking the culvert.
+More often than not the beavers will start building their own dam on top of your construction.
+Positioning your diversion dam 10 – 12 feet or so upstream of the culvert ensures the branches on the backside of the beaver dam will not be partially blocking the culvert.

-In the future, if the size of the beaver dam needs to limited, a Fence and Pipe flow device can be installed on the culvert and through the beaver dam.
+In the future, if the size of the beaver dam needs to limited, a Fence and Pipe flow device can be installed on the culvert to limit the size of the beaver dam.

 Culvert Protection Fences